Kakko scores twice, Rangers rally late to beat Coyotes 3-2 - WHIZ News

 Kinkaid turned away Barrett Hayton on a breakaway with five minutes left in the period, and the teams traded penalties a minute apart before Eriksson scored.

-Kakko tied it at 1 midway through the second when he tipped a rebound into an open side after Wedgewood stopped Zibanejad’s shot from the right circle but could not control it.
+Kakko ended a 10-game goal drought and tied it at 1 midway through the second when he tipped a rebound into an open side after Wedgewood stopped Zibanejad’s shot from the right circle but could not control it.

+Keller gave the Coyotes a 2-1 lead at 8:47 of the third period.

+“It’s tough right now,” coach André Tourigny said.
+“Tomorrow the sun will come up, but for tonight we’re not in the best place mentally.

 ICE CHIPS